 However, they have been know to live for up to two years under the correct conditions.

 History, Origins and Development

-This species is a freshwater shrimp native to the United States.
+This is a freshwater species native to the United States.
 Its natural habitat is on the east of the country and is found in ponds, lakes and streams as far south as Florida and as far north as New Jersey.
 It’s also found in the states of Colorado, Texas, Louisiana and Oklahoma, where it is thought to have been introduced.